Harshil2107/gem5-resources-repo/src/ubuntu-generic-diskimages/BUILDING.md

 - `files`: Files that are copied to the disk image.
 - `scripts`: Scripts run on the disk image after installation.
-- `http`: cloud-init Ubuntu autoinstall files for different versions of ubuntu for arm and x86.
+- `http`: cloud-init Ubuntu autoinstall files for different versions of Ubuntu for Arm and x86.
   - `arm-22-04`: cloud-init Ubuntu autoinstall files for arm ubuntu 22.04 image.
   - `arm-24-04`: cloud-init Ubuntu autoinstall files for arm ubuntu 24.04 image.
   - `x86`: cloud-init Ubuntu autoinstall files for x86 ubuntu 22.04 and 24.04 images.